EsotericSoftware/spine-runtimes/spine-unity/Modules/com.esotericsoftware.spine.timeline/Documentation/README.md

 - *Track Index.* The target AnimationState track index to set animations at.
 Do not forget to set this value accordingly when using multiple timeline tracks.
 > **Important Note:** Currently it is required to order the timeline tracks with base track at the top and overlay tracks below, otherwise the Editor Preview will display incorrect results.

+- *Unscaled Time.* Whenever starting a new animation clip of this track, `SkeletonAnimation.UnscaledTime` (or `SkeletonGraphic.UnscaledTime` respectively) will be set to this value.
+This allows you to play back Timeline clips either in normal game time or unscaled game time.
+Note that `PlayableDirector.UpdateMethod` is ignored and replaced by this property, which allows more fine-granular control per Timeline track.

 ##### Spine Animation State Clip

 You can add a `Spine Animation State Clip` to a `SkeletonAnimation Track` (or `SkeletonGraphic Track`) by dragging an `AnimationReferenceAsset` onto a Timeline track.
 See the [SkeletonData - Preview](#Preview) section on how to generate `AnimationReferenceAssets` for a `SkeletonDataAsset`.